-Prerequisite: AFL- Standard 2- Teacher's Recommendation
+Prerequisite: AFL- Standard 2- Teacher's

-As a progression beyond AFL students further develop linguistic skills that enable effective communication ability to express detailed opinions on a variety of current topics as well as some elements of poetry and literature.
-Throughout the course, students learn to cope with unpredictable situations in the target language.
-The study of grammar is thorough, and students should be able to express themselves accurately using the past, present and future tenses as well as having an understanding of the most common parts of speech.
+In this course, students will further develop linguistic skills writing.
+Students will develop the ability to express detailed opinions on a variety of current topics through reading comprehension.
+Throughout the course, students will learn to cope with unpredictable situations in the target language.
+The study of grammar will be thorough, and students should be able to express themselves accurately using the past, present and future tenses with an understanding of the most common parts of speech.
+Topics include the environment, weather, traditions as well as travel and transportation.